jSkrills/ns8-tech-assessment/README.md

 # Technical Assessment

 ## Overview
-I connected this api to mLab the username is **theOriginalUser** and password is **openSesam3**.
-That should all fine in the app.ts file in the mongoUrl.
-Please let me know if you have any connection issues there.
-I am also attempting to share my Postman collection that I used to test the api for easier testing, also let me know if you have trouble with that.
+I connected this api to a sandbox db within mLab.
+The credentials and url to access that db should be in the app.ts.
+If for some reason you want to get into my mLab account to veiw something just let me know and I will provide that also.
+I am also attempting to share my Postman collection that I used to test the api below.
+If you are having access problems with either of these please reach out to me.
+Other than that you should be able to start things up by just running: "npm run dev" at the project root.

 [![Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/23618d327166f600c168)